balancer/docs-v3/docs/concepts/core-concepts/hooks.md

     bool shouldCallAfterRemoveLiquidity;
 }
 ```
 This decision is final and cannot be changed for a pool once it is registered, as each pool's hook configuration is stored in the Vault and set at pool registration time.
-During pool registration, the Vault calls into the Hooks contract and [retrieves](https://github.com/balancer/balancer-v3-monorepo/blob/49553c0546121f7725e0b024b240d6e722f02538/pkg/vault/contracts/VaultExtension.sol#L198) the `HookFlags`.
+During pool registration, the Vault calls into the Hooks contract and [retrieves](https://github.com/balancer/balancer-v3-monorepo/blob/main/pkg/vault/contracts/VaultExtension.sol#L569-L573) the `HookFlags`.

-:::info Hooks & reentrancy
+:::info Hooks and reentrancy
-It is possible to reenter the Vault as part of a hook execution, as only the internal functions for each operation are reentrancy protected (e.g., `_swap`, `_addLiquidity` & `_removeLiquidity`).
+It is possible to reenter the Vault as part of a hook execution, as only the internal functions for each operation are reentrancy protected (e.g., `_swap`, `_addLiquidity` and `_removeLiquidity`).
 :::

-## How Pools & Hooks Are Connected
+## How Pools and Hooks Are Connected

 When a new pool is registered a hook contract address can be passed to "link" the pool and the hook (use the zero address if there is no hook).
 This configuration is immutable and cannot change after the pool is registered.